flet-dev/website/docs/extend/built-in-extensions.md

 * [flet-video](https://pypi.org/project/flet-video/)
 * [flet-webview](https://pypi.org/project/flet-webview/)

-To use a built-in Flet extension in your project, add it to the `dependencies` secion of your `pyproject.toml` file, for example:
+To use a built-in Flet extension in your project, add it to the `dependencies` section of your `pyproject.toml` file, for example:

 ```
 dependencies = [